MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 ![Ulnar side hand location](images/UlnarAboveHandMenu.gif)

 **B. Ulnar above hand:**
 This location is comfortable for users because they don't need to raise their arm too much to interact with the hand menu.
-We recommend placing menus 13cm above palm and align buttons inside Ulnar palm.
+We recommend placing menus **13cm** above palm and align buttons inside ulnar palm.

 For technical reasons we recommend this location with one required implementation: the developer will need to freeze the menu once the user's opposite hand gets close to interacting with it.
 This will avoid jitteriness from overlapping hands and also allows for a faster targeting of the buttons.